Avilir/ocp4_upi_baremetal/README.md

 A new badfish-parallel.sh does all machines simultaneously.
 This works really well in a scale-lab-sized deployment for workers, and is highly recommended there.
 However, if you want to do it the slow 1-at-a-time way, badfish.sh is still available.

-To get ready for openshift deployment, you must set up boot order and enable PXE on all openshift nodes.
+To get ready for openshift deployment, login to the deployer host first.
+Now you must set up boot order and enable PXE on all openshift nodes.

 ```
 cd